Local AI

 Control Bar

-At the top of the chat screen, the control bar shows:
+At the top of the chat screen, the control bar has three expansion states:

 - Model status (unloaded/loading/loaded/unavailable)